Plofland/web-sprint-challenge-applied-javascript/README.md

 5. What is a component?
     A component is a reuseable section of code.
 They usually consist of HTML, CSS, and JavaScript and can stand alone.
-It is a part of the larger whole
+It is a part of the larger whole.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.